Home > House Cleaning Tips > Cleaning With Vinegar

 tops and sides of stoves and refrigerators come clean with a wiping of

-- Refrigerator: Use a solution of one part vinegar and one part water to clean the inside of your refrigerator then with water to rinse.
+- Refrigerator: Use a solution of one part vinegar and one part water to clean the inside of your refrigerator then rinse with water.

 - Coffee Pot: